magento/devdocs/guides/v2.0/migration/migration-troubleshooting.md

 The error occurs during the Volume Check step.
 It means the Magento 2 database record count of the document is not the same as in Magento 1.

-**Possible reason:** records may be missing because a customer has placed an order during migration.
+Missing records happen when a customer places an order during migration.

 #### Solution